cabo/ace-aif/draft-ietf-ace-aif.md

 This specification defines media types for the generic information model, expressed in JSON (`application/aif+json`) or in CBOR (`application/aif+cbor`).
-These media types have parameters for specifying `Toid` and `Tperm`; default values are the values "local-part" for `Toid` and "REST-method-set" for `Tperm`, as per {{data-model}} of the present specification.
+These media types have parameters for specifying `Toid` and `Tperm`; default values are the values "URI-local-part" for `Toid` and "REST-method-set" for `Tperm`, as per {{data-model}} of the present specification.

 A specification that wants to use Generic AIF with different `Toid`